• Skip to primary navigation

 All varieties can be stunted in different ways.

-The easiest way to stop a leaf from growing higher is to do some leaf cuttings.
+The easiest way to stop a leaf from growing higher is to cut its tip-off.

-By clipping off the tips of the leaf or cut the leaf of the Sansevieria,
+By clipping off the tips of the leaves of the Sansevieria,

 …that hormone is no longer released, which encourages upward growth.